The Sins of Abusive Dishonesty within the Catholic Hierarchy–Five Case Studies

 The Bishops’ Committee on Pastoral Research and Practice decided in 1989 to urge bishops to mandate that every engaged couple must take a full course in natural family planning prior to their wedding.
 Experience showed that fewer than 5% of Catholics made use of NFP.
 Experience also showed that almost no engaged couples took a course in natural family planning unless they were required to do so.
 Hence, almost everywhere now, the Pre-Cana Retreat required of Catholics who want to marry in the Church includes a healthy dose of NFP.

 Despite this positive and upbeat approach to NFP that I myself experienced, I was surprised that the official polls show only 1 to 3 percent of fertile Catholics depend upon NFP as their only method of birth control.
 This must be terribly depressing for bishops who are spending lots of money promoting NFP.
+It must also be depressing for those couples who spend so much time and attention to NFM during the marriage preparation sessions.

 On the down side, I am also aware that younger Catholic couples don’t take kindly to bishops telling them what they can and cannot do in the privacy of their bedroom.
 Older Catholics don’t approve of the way that the bishops require all patients treated in Catholic hospitals to follow the moral rubrics of the Vatican.
 Thus Catholic hospitals do not allow physicians employed by them to prescribe birth control to their patients or to perform IVF, vasectomies, or tubal ligations.
+Is this a case where the Catholic bishops are deliberately curtailing physicians employed by them from giving sound medical advice consistent with modern medical journals and proven clinical practice?
+It surely is!
+Do most physicians manage to speak “confidentially” and “off the record” to their patients such that they patients can distinguish when the medical dictates of the RCC run counter to the health and well-being of their patients?
+I surely hope so.
+Yet, if and when they do so, they risk being reported to the authorities for doing so and ultimately losing their employment in all Catholic institutions.

 The mentality of the US Catholic bishops is that every act of intercourse must be open to conception.
 This assumption is the weak link underpinning NFP and the ban against all contraceptives.
 Objections to this assumption are many.
 Here are the most prominent: